14 FAM 720

 b.
 Authorized users:

-(1) Must have duty-free privileges, usually associated with accreditation to the host government as diplomatic, A&T, or consular staff; and
+(1) Must have duty-free privileges, usually associated with accreditation to the host government as diplomatic agents, administrative and technical staff, or consular staff;

 (2) Must be included in the ICASS Basic Package headcount, and their sponsoring agency must subscribe to ICASS pouching services at post (NOTE: Although interns are not counted in Basic Package, they are authorized full use of the pouch if their sponsoring agency subscribes to ICASS pouching services at post); and